Week 1

 Week 2

-June 24 - 11:30 EST - Lecture by Jacob Hall
+June 24 - 11:30 EST - Lecture by Jacob Hall - Slides

-June 26 - 11:30 EST - Lecture by Daniel Klein
+June 26 - 11:30 EST - Lecture by Daniel Klein - Presentation Outline

 This week focuses on Adam Smith, widely regarded as the father of modern economics.
 We explore his foundational contributions to the understanding of markets, trade, and economic growth.
 Smith emphasized the benefits of specialization and the division of labor, showing how these could significantly increase productivity.
 His theory of absolute advantage laid the foundation for modern trade theory, illustrating how countries can benefit from trade by focusing on the efficient production of goods in which they excel.
 Additionally, we will discuss Smith’s insights on the role of institutions, governance, and how economic systems are shaped by human behavior and social structures